 The encouragement of greater participation in the planning system will also reduce confusion and ensure a more consistent approach to how people interact (at various levels) with planning matters across the Canterbury-Bankstown.
-Council wants to strengthen its relationships and increase engagement within the community, local businesses, community groups and other stakeholders, with a particular emphasis on communities that may be challenged by language, mobility or socioeconomic issues that may prevent them from actively participating and being heard.
+Council wants to strengthen its relationships and increase engagement within the community, local businesses, our aboriginal and Torres Strait Islander community, community groups and other stakeholders, with a particular emphasis on communities that may be challenged by language, mobility or socio-economic issues that may prevent them from actively participating and being heard.
 Council also wants to promote shared ownership and strengthen pride within and between neighbourhoods.